GSenkoo/DiscordBot-Jaze/README.md

 # [Archive] Jaze Bot
-The Martial Discord bot is a Discord bot.
+The Jaze Discord bot is a Discord bot 🤯.
 This bot is packed with various features, such as:
 - Advanced permission system
 - Comprehensive and well-organized moderation
 - Suggestion system